F.A.Q.’s

 The more choices and buttons I offered, the more complicated it got to maintain.

 In other words we collaborate and hatch a game plan.
-I will follow up then & send you an e-mail, reviewing all the details of what we talked about including order specs and cost.
-This can then be reviewed and adjusted or we can go with it & I will follow up with a Pay Pal invoice laying out all the details.
+I will follow up then & send you an e-mail, reviewing all the details of what we talked about, and if this looks good to you, I will follow up with a Pay Pal invoice.
+The invoice has a button to pay the invoice.
+So much simpler.

 Many folks are like me and look at my web site as a learning experience and absorb enough to come up with their own plan.
 I can easily parse through your plan, offer sensible options to save money, and then follow up.

 Pay Pal is safe and becoming ubiquitous when it comes to online banking .
-If you pay through them, your information is safe for domestic and foreign sales.
+If you pay through them, your information is safe for domestic and

-**Having said all this, if you do not want to have anything to do with Pay Pal, then a check or postal money order works well also.
+If Pay Pal seems new or confusing, please view Your Tube video → HERE, which explains how to pay with Pay Pal, if your not a member and do not have an account.
+Having said all this, if you do not want to have anything to do with Pay Pal, then a check or postal money order works well also.
 This will slow the process down a little, while check is mailed and arrives and clears.

-How can I resharpen my knives? [ps2id id=’seven’ target=”/]
+How can I resharpen my knives?

-Do you take on commissions for custom pieces ? [ps2id id=’eight’ target=”/]
+Do you take on commissions for custom pieces ?

 a- yes, of course.
 I charge a reasonable price, but this gives me an opportunity to expand my techniques and designs.
 We can recondition older knives, or make a copy of your favorite knife also.
 I would suggest to anyone who may be interested in getting their favorite shaped knife made into carbon steel, to trace the shape and handle thickness, and fax me a cover letter with this tracing.
 I will e-mail you back a quote, and we can move from there.
 (Back to the top)

-Do you have a full tang on your knives ? [ps2id id=’nine’ target=”/]
+Do you have a full tang on your knives ?

 a.- yes we do.
 It is the strongest way to make a handle which will last.
 We put a slab of wood on either side and then glue and rivet it in place.
 It would be very hard to hurt the handle.
 One could burn it off or the easiest way to hurt it would be to leave it in water.
 Then it would dry, and probably pull away from the steel in the middle.
 Then rust can enter, and somewhere down the line it will corrode.
 Better to treat these knives like a fine tool, which is what they are.
 Have a special place to put it when not being used.
 We do guarantee all our work for workmanship for life, and if the problem is due to anything we should have done or did not do correctly-we will stand by it.

 I dropped my knife on a cement floor and the tip bent.
-What to do? [ps2id id=’ten’ target=”/]
+What to do?

 a – A bent tip is normal behavior for a well heat treated knife.
 It should have bent when given that sort of stress.
 You can knock it back again like a blacksmith would, with a hammer hitting lightly.
 Then re-sharpen tip only with stones or emery board.
 Or send back to me with a check for return shipping, and I will re-point for free.